SGNIC

 How do I become an SGNIC accredited registrar?

-The process and criteria for becoming a SGNIC accredited registrar is outlined in detail in the document Information to apply for accreditation.
+The process and criteria for becoming a SGNIC accredited registrar is outlined in detail under Be Our Registrar.

 What is the minimum criteria to be an accredited registrar?